davidguerette/javascript_labs/README.md

-Javascript practice (brain teasers &amp; tutorials)
+This is a sandbox repo as for my foray into Javascript.
+Mostly practice problems, brain teasers, &amp; tutorials.